Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/api.guidelines.rst

 .. note::

-   We are mainly using ``jupyter-execute`` directive for putting code examples.
+   We are mainly using ``jupyter-execute`` directive for including code examples.
 We will investigate using ``doctest`` to replace ``jupyter-execute`` in the future wherever it's possible to reduce doc building process complexity.
 See `qiskit-terra#7661 <https://github.com/Qiskit/qiskit-terra/issues/7661>`_ for discussions.